July 10, 2018

 After all, that’s why you invest in these events - right?

 Steal this idea

-We’ll have both speakers and panel discussions where you can share questions interactively through your cell phone.
+It won’t just be panel discussions, either.
 At the summit, the room itself is the panel, and you’re part of the discussion.
 We want you to share ideas, then take home new ones to incorporate into your business.
 Here’s a taste of what’s in store:

 Top speakers coming